kestra-io/docs/docs/architecture/README.md

 - **API**: All the [APIs](../api-guide/) that allow triggering executions for any systems and interacting with Kestra.
 - **UI**: The [User Interface](../user-interface-guide) (UI) is also served by the webserver.

 The Webserver interacts mostly with the Repository to deliver a rich API/UI.
-It also interacts with the Queue to trigger new executions, follow executions in real time, etc.
+It also interacts with the Queue to trigger new executions, follow executions in real-time, etc.

 ::: tip